A Universal Quantum Computer From Relativistic Motion

 \textit{The Entangling Operations---} The entangling channel $\mathcal{E}$ is implemented by allowing the qubits to interact with a quantum field via the UDW model.
 The interaction of a two-level UDW qubit with a scalar quantum field $\hat{\phi}(\mf x)$ is often prescribed by the interaction Hamiltonian density~\cite{us,us2,Landulfo,Perche_2024}

 where $\lambda$ is a coupling constant, $\hat{\mu}_i$ is an operator acting in the Hilbert space of qubit $i$ and $\Lambda_i(\mf x)$ is a spacetime smearing function, defining the shape of the interaction in spacetime.
 The function $\Lambda_i(\mf x)$ is strongly supported around the qubit's trajectory, $\mf z_i(\tau_i)$ and its spatial extent corresponds to the physical realization of the qubit.
 In our setup, we consider that the support of $\Lambda_i(\mf x)$ is effectively contained in the region $t_1 < t < t_2 = t_1 + \Delta t$, so that the interaction takes place after the local unitaries Eq.~\eqref{Equation:UDWRotate} are applied to the qubits.
-For simplicity we assume that while the interactions with the field take place the qubit's internal dynamics are switched off (i.e. $\Omega_i = 0$), so that their evolution is entirely determined by their interaction with the field.
+For simplicity, we assume that while the interactions with the field take place the qubit's internal dynamics are switched off (i.e. $\Omega_i = 0$), so that their evolution is entirely determined by their interaction with the field.

 The dynamics of the qubits can be computed by applying the time evolution operator associated with the total interaction Hamiltonian density, $\sum_{i=1}^N \hat{h}_i(\mf x)$, and tracing out the field.
 This results in a quantum channel $\mathcal{E}$, which can entangle the qubits with each other (for $\hat{\mu}_i \neq \openone$), but also with the field.
-For simplicity, we assume the field to be in a quasi-free state\footnote{A quasi-free state is a zero mean Gaussian state.
-Typical states that satisfy this condition are thermal states and most choices of vacua \cite{Haag}.} $\hat{\rho}_\phi$ and we compute the channel $\mathcal{E}$ explicitly in Appendix~\ref{Appendix:Calculations}, where we show that it can be decomposed as
+For simplicity, we assume the field to be in a quasi-free state~\cite{footnote2} $\hat{\rho}_\phi$ and we compute the channel $\mathcal{E}$ explicitly in Appendix~\ref{Appendix:Calculations}, where we show that it can be decomposed as

 where $\E_\phi$ is a quantum channel that introduces decoherence due to entanglement between the qubits and the field and $\hat{U}_\tc{c}$ is a unitary that entangles different qubits, given by